 There seems to be an increase in the number of children who are experiencing difficulty learning in the classroom situation.
 Many of those have no specific diagnosis of a problem (such as dyslexia or dyspraxia, for example), but the child is having difficulty learning despite having above average intelligence and appearing normal in all other respects.
-So, what could be
+So, what could be the problem?

 It could be due to the fact that some children are not physically ready for the formal learning process.
 It is important to realise that your child’s physical development is closely linked to their intellectual development.
 Education today seems to be focused on developing intellectual skills at the expense of physical skills.
 There is great emphasis on computer literacy and higher level thinking skills, but it is a huge mistake to think the mind and body are separate entities.
 In order to utilise the intellectual skills that a child possesses, it is necessary that they have a body that is coordinated and integrated.

 It is very important for all children to move and develop their bodies as well as their minds.
 The brain and the body work together through the central nervous system, but both are dependent on the senses for all information about the outer world.
 In order to develop sensory integration, the child needs to go through the various stages of development in a sequential order, and each stage is a necessary part of normal development.